 Sensitivity and uncertainty analyses

 We used probabilistic sensitivity analysis via a second-order Monte Carlo approach that allowed the estimated uncertainty of different model parameters and population heterogeneity to be propagated to the outputs[46].
 The sources of uncertainty we considered were the sampling errors of the baseline sodium intake, baseline SBP, and the relative risks of SBP on CHD and stroke; the uncertainties around the lowest exposure to sodium and SBP below which no risk is observed; the uncertainty around the effect of sodium on SBP; the uncertainty around the true incidence of CHD and stroke; the uncertainty of mortality forecasts; the uncertainty around which foods will be reformulated; the uncertainty around the quality of life decrements used to calculate QALYs; and the uncertainty of all the costs.
 We summarize the output distributions by reporting the medians and 95% uncertainty intervals (UI).
 We also plotted the annual probability that a scenario was cost effective or cost saving over the simulation period.
 Finally, both discount rate and willingness to pay values were included in one-way sensitivity analysis and allowed to vary in steps between 0–9% and $50,000–$150,000, respectively.
-Please refer to S1 Appendix (specifically Tables S4, S5 and S6) for more information.
+Please refer to S1 Appendix (specifically Tables D, E and F) for more information.

 Results